adrian-andersson/ModuleForge/docs/misc/SemVer_Interpretation.md

 - The prerelease string may contain only ASCII alphanumerics [0-9A-Za-z-].
 It is a best practice to begin the prerelease string with an alpha character, as it will be easier to identify that this is a prerelease version when scanning a list of packages.
 - prerelease string may only be specified when the ModuleVersion is 3 segments for Major.Minor.Build.
 This aligns with SemVer v1.0.0.

-As such, care must be taken to ensure that newer preRelease versions are not incorrectly ordered, and that we are adhereing to something that is compatible.
+As such, care must be taken to ensure that newer preRelease versions are not incorrectly ordered, and that we are adhering to something that is compatible.
 For example:

 `1.0.0-prev2` will order more recently than than `1.0.0-prev10`, even though from a readability stand-point v2 is much lower than v10.